pytorch/torchdynamo/README.md

 ## Performance Measurement

-To reproduce the performance measurements shared in the posts above, run either `make autotune-cpu` or `make autotune-gpu`.
+To reproduce the performance measurements shared in the posts above, run either `make offline-autotune-cpu` or `make offline-autotune-gpu`.
 These targets will run something like the following:

 ```shell